What Is a Lookbook? Examples and How to Make One

 Try it free — no sign-up needed

 The free PDF-to-flipbook tool accepts the PDF and generates a paginated viewer with realistic 3D page turns.
-For ongoing campaigns, a FlipLink account adds branding, analytics, and custom domains.
+For an ongoing branded experience — custom domain, theme, and analytics — publish it as a digital lookbook on a FlipLink account.

 For every garment, furniture piece, or product shown, link the image to the product page on your store.
 Readers flip through the lookbook and tap directly into the cart.